mintedreward/heartmail/README.md

-# HeartMail
+# Be the Broadcast

-HeartMail Inc. master repo.
+Be the Broadcast master repo.

 Includes subprojects: